Frequently asked questions

 Forest is not a membership organisation and we are not run by committee.
 People can register their support for our work and make donations, but we are a political and media lobby group.

 The late great Auberon Waugh, editor of the Literary Review, was a member of our Supporters' Council.
-Today our most outspoken supporter – he's also our patron – is TV chef and restaurateur Antony Worrall Thompson.
-Another active supporter (and our fiercest critic!) is musician and writer Joe Jackson.
-Our Supporters Council also includes artist David Hockney, inventor Trevor Baylis and Oscar-winning playwright Ronald Harwood.
-Other supporters include Felix Dennis, whose transatlantic publishing empire includes Maxim and The Week, artist Maggie Hambling, and businessman Ranald Macdonald, proprietor of the Boisdale Restaurant Group.
+Another supporter was inventor Trevor Baylis who died in 2018.
+Other supporters have included TV chef and restaurateur Antony Worrall Thompson and musician Joe Jackson, artist David Hockney, Oscar-winning playwright Ronald Harwood and businessman Ranald Macdonald, managing director of the Boisdale Restaurant Group.

 Of course.
 We understand the need for restrictions – even bans – on smoking in many public places.
 We oppose a comprehensive ban, however, because we believe that, with the help of technology, prohibition is not only illiberal and intolerant, it's completely unnecessary.
 Where private businesses are concerned, we want the current legislation amended so that pubs and clubs can provide, if they wish, a well-ventilated smoking room for customers, members and staff.